 Casual Employees

-A casual Employee is one engaged on an hourly basis otherwise than as a part-time Employee or full time Employee.
-A casual Employee may only be engaged in the following circumstances: for short term periods where there is a need to supplement the workforce arising from fluctuations in the needs of the facility; or in the place of another Employee who is absent; or in an emergency.
+A casual Employee is one engaged as such (as defined).

-A casual Employee shall be paid an hourly rate calculated on the basis of one thirty eighth of the appropriate rate prescribed by Table 1 of Schedule A of this Agreement, plus a casual loading of 25%, with a minimum payment of four (4) hours for each engagement, and one-thirty-eighth of the uniform and laundry allowance, where a uniform is not supplied in accordance with Clause 19 Uniform and Protective Clothing, and, where applicable, one thirty-eighth of the appropriate allowance or allowances prescribed by Clause 17, Allowances for Special Working Conditions.
+A casual Employee shall be paid, for ordinary hours worked Monday to Friday (inclusive), an hourly rate calculated on the basis of one thirty eighth of the appropriate rate prescribed by Table 1 of Schedule A of this Agreement, plus a casual loading of 25%, with a minimum payment of four (4) hours for each engagement, and one-thirty-eighth of the uniform and laundry allowance, where a uniform is not supplied in accordance with Clause 19 Uniform and Protective Clothing, and, where applicable, one thirty-eighth of the appropriate allowance or allowances prescribed by Clause 17, Allowances for Special Working Conditions.

 A casual Employee is not entitled to annual leave, paid personal/carer’s leave, payment for public holidays not worked or notice of termination as the casual loading is paid in compensation for these entitlements associated with permanent employment.